Martin8843/sql-pharmacy-project/README.md

 I did not have an analyst in my project, so I had to perform a business analysis and implement the logic from the technical side.
 I have successfully implemented CHECK constraints, packages (with functions and procedures) triggers in my project.
+Examples CONSTRAINT CHECK:
+* The given user's email should have the allowed character format:
+  [7-10alphanumeric_characters ._-]@[3-10lowercase] characters allowed.
+[2-5 lowercase_letters]

 ### Features not completed